enrico-dgr/launch-page/README.md

 **:warning: DISCLAIMER :warning:**

 This was just a way to learn fp-ts library using puppeteer.
-The main learning-project was the one contained in `example` dir.
+The main learning-project is removed from repo.

 Eventually I decided to separate the main library from programs.